Verlect/SENG438-A2/seng438-a2-team_13.md

 From the included javadoc and preliminary investigation, this method returns the difference between ``upper`` and ``lower``.
 Then the equivalency and boundary class must be derived by these 2 parameters:

--``lower`` equals ``upper``
+- ``lower`` equals ``upper``

--range is null
+- range is null

--both bounds are zero
+- both bounds are zero

--both bounds are negative
+- both bounds are negative

--both bounds are positive
+- both bounds are positive

--one bound is negative
+- one bound is negative

--one bound is a very large value
+- one bound is a very large value

 Note: Some boundary cases that pertain to the parameters remain untested, such as ``upper``<``lower`` as they're not applicable to this particular method.